-641 RULE 33 - COMMITTEE MEETINGS.
+RULE 33 - COMMITTEE MEETINGS

-(a) During the legislative sessions, each standing committee of the House shall be assigned a regular meeting time by the Speaker.
+- (a) During the legislative sessions, each standing committee of the House shall be assigned a regular meeting time by the Speaker.
 This assignment shall not preclude the option of a committee Chairperson to cancel a regular or special meeting or call additional meetings when necessary, provided that such special or additional meetings are not scheduled during regular meeting times of standing committees.
-No committee meetings shall be held while the House is in session without the consent of the Speaker.
+No committee meetings shall be held while the House is in session without the consent of the Speaker. - (b) All committee meetings shall be chaired by the Chairperson, or in his or her absence by the Vice-chairperson, if any; if the committee does not have an appointed Vice-chairperson, then the Chairperson shall designate a member of the committee to chair the committee in his or her absence. - (c) So far as may be applicable, the rules of the House shall be observed in the conduct of committee meetings.

-647 (b) Attendance at committee meetings to which a member is appointed is mandatory.
-A member who cannot 648 attend a committee meeting shall notify the committee chair about the member's anticipated absence and the reason 649 therefore.
-The Speaker may remove a member from a committee if the member has more than 3 unexcused absences per 650 year.
-651 (c) All committee meetings shall be chaired by the Chairperson, or in the Chair's absence by the Vice-chairperson, 652 if any.
-In the absence of the Chairperson and Vice-Chairperson, if any, the Chairperson shall designate a member of the 653 committee to chair the committee.
-654 (d) So far as may be applicable, the rules of the House shall be observed in the conduct of committee meetings.
-655 (e) Each member shall behave in a dignified manner at all times, and shall not do any of the following during a 656 committee hearing: 657 (1) Engage in conduct which interrupts the committee hearing.
-658 (2) Interrupt any person speaking at a committee meeting except for the following reasons: 659 a.
-A call to order by the Chair, 660 b.
-A point of order by a member, or 661 c.
-A motion by a member to move the previous question, to adjourn, or to recess.
-662 (3) Make derogatory personal comments about or to other members or witnesses or members of the public 663 approved to speak.
-664 (4) Talk on a cellular phone or other electronic communication device.
-665 (5) Text on an electronic communication device unless set to a non-audible setting.
-666 (f) All committee meetings will be open to the public except that the committee Chairperson may call an executive 667 session at which no final action may be taken.
-An executive session may be called for those purposes which are listed at 29 668 Del.
+(d) All committee meetings will be open to the public except that the committee Chairperson may call an executive session at which no final action may be taken.
+An executive session may be called for those purposes which are listed at 29 Del.
 C. § 10004 or for the purpose of requesting the issuance of a subpoena pursuant to Rule 35(e).
-This subsection may be 669 waived by a majority vote of the committee.
-670 (g) Roll call for attendance and voting may be conducted in alphabetical or any other order.
-671 RULE 34 - DELIBERATIVE PROCESS AND PROCEDURES OF STANDING COMMITTEES.
-672 (a) Each bill, resolution or other legislative matter assigned to a standing committee shall pass through a 673 prescribed deliberative process before being brought to the floor of the House, unless it is sooner petitioned out of 674 committee.
-Such deliberative process shall include regularly scheduled, pre-announced meetings whereby the committee or 675 subcommittee, after notice to the Sponsor, makes time available for each formal Sponsor to explain the legislation and 676 answer possible questions, considers an analysis of the proposed legislation and receives testimony from the general public.
-Page 23 of 34
+This subsection may be waived by a majority vote of the committee.

+RULE 34 - DELIBERATIVE PROCESS AND PROCEDURES OF STANDING COMMITTEES

+- (a) Each bill, resolution or other legislative matter assigned to a standing committee shall pass through a prescribed deliberative process before being brought to the floor of the House, unless it is sooner petitioned out of committee.
+Such deliberative process shall include regularly scheduled, pre-announced meetings whereby the committee or subcommittee, after notice to the Sponsor, makes time available for each formal Sponsor to explain the legislation and answer possible questions, considers an analysis of the proposed legislation and receives testimony from the general public. - (b) On the last legislative day of each week, each standing committee shall release a Committee Agenda which shall include, among other things, all matters to be considered by the committee at its next meeting, and any other announcements from the committee including the times, places and dates of future meetings. - (c) Minutes shall be recorded for each formal standing committee meeting, and the results of any committee votes shall be included.
-677 (b) The Chair of a committee may limit testimony and discussion on a measure to that which is adequate, in the 678 chair's discretion, to enable the committee to consider the measure on its merits.
-In particular, the Chair may limit the 679 length of testimony and discussion and may exclude testimony or discussion which the Chair determines to be repetitious or 680 irrelevant.

-(c) The Chair of a committee may limit the duration of testimony of the general public, but must announce such limitation prior to the beginning of testimony of the general public.

-683 (d) On the last legislative day of each week, each standing committee shall release a Committee Agenda which 684 shall include, among other things, all matters to be considered by the committee at its next meeting, and any other 685 announcements from the committee including the times, places and dates of future meetings.

-(e) Minutes shall be recorded for each formal standing committee meeting, and the results of any committee votes shall be included.
 If a measure is tabled, reasons for such action shall also be included.
 Committee members who dissent from any committee decision shall be permitted, in the minutes, to state such dissent and the reasons therefor.

-689 RULE 35 - PASSAGE OF MEASURES OUT OF COMMITTEE.
+RULE 35 - PASSAGE OF MEASURES OUT OF COMMITTEE